 Yes, lat pulldowns build mass.
-While they mainly target the lats, the compound exercise also engages other muscles in your back and neck, as well as your upper arms and chest.
-The result is an increase in strain and growth hormone release, which may help with more effective bulking.
+While they mainly target the lats, the compound exercise also engages other muscles in your back, neck, upper arms, and chest.
+The result is increased strain and growth hormone release, which may help with more effective bulking.

 Can Lat Pulldowns Replace Pull-Ups?

 Yes, lat pulldowns can replace pull-ups, especially if you’re currently struggling with doing a full pull-up.
-Some bodybuilders also prefer lat machines because it allows them to better track progress on the weight stack, which wouldn’t be impacted by body weight fluctuations.
+Some bodybuilders also prefer lat machines because it allows them to better track progress on the weight stack, which body weight fluctuations wouldn’t impact.

 What are the Common Mistakes When Using a Lat Pulldown Machine?

-The number of reps you can do will depend on the amount of weights and your experience level and strength.
-But it's crucial to use the lat machine properly to prevent injuries and get the most out of your exercises.
+The number of reps you can do will depend on the number of weights and your experience level and strength.
+It's crucial to use the lat machine properly to prevent injuries and get the most out of your exercises.